redmine-git-hosting/redmine_git_hosting/source_files/configuration/troubleshooting/index.md

 #### A note about HOME variable
 ***

-As we need to commit and push modifications in Gitolite configuration file, the ```.gitconfig``` must be properly configure ([Installation instructions, step 7](https://github.com/jbox-web/redmine_git_hosting/wiki/Step-by-step-installation-instructions#step-7-configure-gitconfig-file)).
-This file must be located in ```$HOME``` directory and the ```git``` command will automatically lookup in this directory.
-That means that the HOME variable must be properly set in the execution environment.
+The HOME variable must be properly set in the execution environment.

 It seems that it's not the case for Nginx + Thin.